-Winter Operations – a perfectly normal operating mode for Jetflite
+Winter Operations – a Perfectly Normal Operating Mode for Jetflite

 Since childhood, we Finns have learned to live and move around in snow and slush.
 We face water in all forms, be it snow, ice, fog, slush, sleet, drizzle, or rain.
 We have dozens of words for snow, even hundreds if you include dialects.
 We know how to dress for the weather: the Finnish word ”tarkenee” describes in one word whether one has dressed well enough to stay warm in a given temperature.
 It is difficult to explain to a foreigner from warmer places a strong familiar sensation – or anticipation – that takes over a Finn who drops his car keys in the snow, before picking them up barehanded, or accidentally steps in a puddle of ice water and waits for the frozen water to seep inside his shoe (it takes a couple of long seconds).

 Flying in winter conditions is just a normal operation for Jetflite.
 Many of our flights also take off or land in darkness and during the Polar Night (or kaamos as we call it in Finnish).
 We experience heavy fog in spring and fall, and during the winter, clouds hang very low, nearly reaching the ground.
 Jetflite’s Training Manager, Captain Jarmo Kurtti: “Combination of low visibility, darkness, and winter conditions is a challenging combination.
 Smooth and safe operations in such an environment require comprehensive awareness, reliable procedures, awareness, information, and proper training.
-No other company or crew in business aviation is more prepared than Jetflite in operating in demanding winter conditions that are native to us.
-In northern Finland, the winter lasts six months, and frequently low visibility conditions exist simultaneously, and if there is daylight at all, it lasts from a few hours to none.
+No other company or crew in business aviation is more prepared than Jetflite to operate in demanding winter conditions that are native to us.
+In northern Finland, the winter lasts six months, and frequently low visibility conditions exist simultaneously, and if there is daylight at all, it lasts from a few hours to none.”

 Jetflite’s annual pilot training sessions include practical winter operations and low visibility training with a review of de-icing procedures, icing awareness, and runway condition and performance, including the latest implemented standards RCAM (runway condition assessment matrix) and GRF (global reporting format).
 “Because of the circumstances”, explains Jetflite’s Training Manager Jarmo Kurtti, “most of our approaches are actual IFR approaches, eg. ILS CAT1, CAT2, RNP, LPV… and this correlates to our flight crew training.”